mcosovic/JuliaGrid.jl/docs/src/powerFlow/inDepthSolution.md

     \sum\limits_{\substack{j = i + 1}}^{n} {Y}_{ij}\bar{V}_{j}^{(\nu)}\Bigg),
     \;\;\; i \in \mathcal{N}_{\text{pq}}.
 ```
-Then, the solution for PV buses is obtained in two steps: we first determine the reactive power injection, and then the bus complex voltage is updated:
+The next step is to determine the solution for PV buses in two stages: first, the reactive power injection is calculated, and then the bus complex voltage is updated using the following equations:
 ```math
   \begin{aligned}
     Q_i^{(\nu+1)} &=